SammyShaw/SammyShaw.github.io/_posts/_2024-10-11-predicting-customer-loyalty.md

 * Decision Tree = 0.871
 * Linear Regression = 0.853

-As the most important outcome for this project was predictive accuracy, rather than explicitly understanding weighted drivers of prediction, we chose the Random Forest as the model to use for making predictions on the customers who were missing the *loyalty score* metric.
+As the most important outcome for this project was predictive accuracy, rather than understanding the drivers of loyalty, Random Forest is the model of choice for making predictions on the customers who are missing the *loyalty score* metric.
 <br>
 <br>
 ### Growth/Next Steps <a name="overview-growth"></a>

-While predictive accuracy was relatively high - other modelling approaches could be tested, especially those somewhat similar to Random Forest, for example XGBoost, LightGBM to see if even more accuracy could be gained.

-From a data point of view, further variables could be collected, and further feature engineering could be undertaken to ensure that we have as much useful information available for predicting customer loyalty
+Although other modelling approaches could be tested (e.g., XGBoost, LightGBM) to see if even more predictive accuracy could be gained, our model already performs well.
+More value may now come from understanding the nature of the key features of our model.
+For example, initial analysis suggests that a customer's distance from the store is a strong predictor of their loyalty, so we might seek to collect data on the direction of that distance to better understand loyalty in relation to nearby competitors.

 <br>
 <br>
 ### Key Definition  <a name="overview-definition"></a>